Charge transport properties in a novel holographic quantum phase transition model: DC electric and thermal conductivities

-In this section, we shall mainly investigate the properties of DC resistivity of the novel metallic phase.
-We shall employ the scheme proposed in \cite{Donos:2014uba} (also see \cite{Blake:2014yla,Ling:2016dck}) to calculate the DC resistivity.
-To proceed, we turn on the following perturbations:
+In this section, we shall mainly investigate the properties of electric and thermal conductivities over the novel QPT.
+Following the scheme proposed in \cite{Donos:2014uba} (also see \cite{Blake:2014yla,Donos:2014cya,Ling:2016dck}) we can derive the DC resistivity\footnote{Here, it would be clearer and more convenient to discuse the DC resistivity, which is the reciprocal of the DC electric conductivity.} and the thermal conductivity, which are given by

-where $E_x$ is the constant electric field along $x$ direction.
-Then we find the conserved current $\mathcal{J}$ in the bulk:

-which is the key point of this method.
-In order to ensure the regularity of the metric field and the gauge field at the horizon, we have the solutions from boundary conditions as